fabieu/spotify-utils/README.md

 set SPOTIFY_UTILS_REDIRECT_URI='your-app-redirect-url'
 ```

-In addition the use of an `.env` file is supported:
+In addition, the use of an `.env` file is supported:

 ```
 SPOTIFY_UTILS_CLIENT_ID='your-spotify-client-id'